docelic/amber-introduction/README.md

 At build time, all these are processed and placed under `public/dist/`.
 The JS resources are bundled to `main.bundle.js` and CSS resources are bundled to `main.bundle.css`.

 Currently, webpack is being used for asset management.
-I recommend replacing it with at least [Parcel](https://parceljs.org/).
+I am thinking of coming up with a way to replace it with e.g. [Parcel](https://parceljs.org/).
 Finding a non-js/non-node/non-npm application for this purpose would be even better; please let me know if you know one.

-This section will be expanded to include a full replacement procedure.
 (In general it seems it shouldn't be much more complex than replacing the command and development dependencies in project's `package.json` file.)

 # Default Shards<a name="default_shards"></a>